sciZer0/7/v/README.md

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

+The whole Maximum Supply (10,000,000 Vote tokens) is created at the Genesis Block.

-At the start, through a fair airdrop, all the Vote tokens (100%) for free are equally distributed among 1,000,000 people who become Voters (users).
+And right away, through a fair airdrop, all the Vote tokens (100%) for free are equally distributed among 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.